Amanda Cerny Shows Off Insane Abs In Yellow Bandeau Top

 “I was going to unsubscribe from Netflix, now I won’t,” another follower wrote along with a heart-eye emoji.

-According to the IMDB.com page, the film is centered on a group of “four misfit teenagers join forces to save the world when an alien invasion interrupts their summer camp.”
+According to the IMDb page, the film is centered on a group of “four misfit teenagers join forces to save the world when an alien invasion interrupts their summer camp.”
 The movie is scheduled to be released on the streaming service on May 24 and it also stars Lynn Collins, Annabeth Gish, and Tony Cavalero among many others.

 In a recent interview with Popsugar, Cerny opened up about how she keeps in such good shape, saying that it’s something that she has done since she was a kid.
 Now she has an intense routine that she follows to stay in tip-top shape.

 “I do a lot of HIIT (high-intensity interval training),” Amanda dished.
 “This is mainly because it’s the fastest way for me to get my workouts done and the most effective way as well.
 I always switch it up every single day so I don’t get bored and work out different muscle groups.”